Mourning Sampler (USA), ca. 1810

 This is a Mourning sampler.
 It was embroidered by Mrs. A.M.
 Lamb.
-We acquired it in 2003.
+It is dated ca. 1810 and we acquired it in 2003.
 Its medium is silk and its technique is embroidered in satin stitch on plain weave foundation.
 It is a part of the Textiles department.

 The young girl who is mourned in this sampler (and, incidentally, the grandmother of its donor) was named for Amanda Malvina Fitzalan, the main character in the Gothic romance The Children of the Abbey.
 Written by the Irish novelist Regina Maria Roche (1764 - 1845), the book was first published in 1796, and remained very popular throughout much of the 19th century.